ihorbryk/react-query-state-sync/README.md

-# REACT QEUERY STATE SYNC
+# REACT QUERY STATE SYNC

 This package provide hook for manage your variables needed store in state and synced with query params.